iPrakharV/ClearList-The_Ultimate_Flutter_ToDo_App/README.md

 ###  Overview

-**Flutter ToDo App** is a streamlined and user-friendly task management application, crafted to assist users in efficiently organizing their daily tasks and priorities.
+**ClearList** is a streamlined and user-friendly task management application, crafted to assist users in efficiently organizing their daily tasks and priorities.
 Developed within a concise timeframe of 5 hours, this app exemplifies the capabilities of Flutter and Dart in delivering top-notch mobile applications for both iOS and Android platforms using a unified codebase.

 ### Enhanced Features Section